Why Choose a CD009 transmission for your LS swap?

 The transmission you choose significantly impacts your satisfaction with your LS conversion.
 Not only that, but it also plays an essential role in your ability to complete an LS swap successfully.

-Our Adapter for your LS Swap
+View our CD009 adapter for your LS Swap

 Because of their reliability and performance, it’s common to choose a T-56 transmission for an LS Swap.
 Nevertheless, going this route can be pricey.
 With T-56s and other 6-speed transmissions becoming increasingly rare, surging prices leave enthusiasts looking for cheaper alternatives.